 - DO NOT lie down right after you eat.
 Remain upright for 2 to 3 hours before you go to bed.

-- Raise your bed 4 to 6 inches at the head of your bed, using blocks.
+- Raise your bed 4 to 6 inches (10 to 15 centimeters) at the head of your bed, using blocks.
 You can also use a wedge support that raises the top half of your body when you are in bed.
 (Extra pillows that raise only your head may not help.)

 Antacids can help neutralize your stomach acid.
 They do not help to treat the irritation in your esophagus.
 Common side effects of antacids include diarrhea or constipation.